+''' PLOT_ASCII = READ_ASCII(FILEPATH('plot.txt', SUBDIRECTORY= $ ['examples', 'data']), TEMPLATE=plotTemplate) '''

+8. Plot the first set of data on temperatures which is stored in Temp1:

 '''

-PLOT_ASCII=READ_ASCII(FILEPATH('plot.txt',SUBDIR= $

-['examples', 'data']),TEMPLATE=PLOTTEMPLATE)
+PLOT, PLOT ASCII.TIME, PLOT ASCII.temperature1

 '''

-2. Plot the first set of data on temperatures which is stored in Temp1:

-'''

-PLOT, PLOT_ASCII.TIME, PLOT_ASCII.TEMP1

-'''

-Figure 4-3: Plotting an existing data set using PLOT
+Figure 4-6: Plotting an existing data set using PLOT

 The file is read into a structure variable.
-For more information on importing data into structure variables, see Using IDL.
+For more information on accessing ASCII data, see "Reading ASCII Data" in Chapter 6 of the Using IDL manual.